ilyvion/freedink-lua/README.txt

 If however you just like the current engine and just want to:
 - play it on your favorite operating system
 - program it with a more powerful language
-- make handy changes that do not change the engine foundations then GNU FreeDink is for you :)
+- get handy enhancements that do not change the engine foundations then GNU FreeDink is for you :)

 Check the doc/ directory for more technical considerations.